 Vocational Rehabilitation (VR) is set up to help eligible people with physical or mental disability, in which the disability results in a substantial barrier to employment; then there is a need for VR services.
 The VR staff can be reached at 432-3821 and 432-3949.

-Western Washington Indian Employment Training Program (WWIETP) representatives can provide employment and training counseling and offer participants, on-the-job & class room training as well as work experience.
+Western Washington Indian Employment Training Program (WWIETP) representatives can provide employment and training counseling and offer participants, on-the-job and classroom training as well as, work experience.
 Eligibility is determined only at the WWIETP office once all of the required paperwork has been completed.
 WWIETP representatives can be reached at 432‑3821 and 432-3949.